dannyc84/TinyUrlShortenerServiceApp/README.md

 # TinyUrlShortenerServiceApp
-QRCodeReaderApp is a simple web application to read QR Codes
+TinyUrlShortenerServiceApp is a simple web application to read QR Codes

 ## Getting Started
 Use these instructions to get the project up and running.